 - Coca-Cola taste so much better in Ghana because of the natural sugar they use to make the soda

-- Peanut Butter Soup is the most delicious soup I have ever had and I miss it insanely
+- Peanut Butter Soup is the most delicious soup I have ever had and I will miss it

 - Ghanaian kids will call you “obruni” which means white person, but they mean it in an endearing, loving way